jdgilbert245/Comp-Guides-and-QuickStarts/quickstart-md5check.md

 2. navigate to the folder that contains the files you want to check.
 E.g. `cd Downloads\F24A430002266_HOMlefhR_2\`

-3. define the files containing the md5 hashes and the one to store the output
+3. define the files containing the md5 hashes and the one to store the output.
+Note, this assumes they exist in the current working directory.
 `$md5File = "md5.txt"`
 `$outputFile = "md5_check.txt"`